 He served for five years on the IU Alumni Association’s board, including as the elected National Chairman of Indiana University’s 700,000-person living alumni body.
 He continues in service on the IUPUI Board of Advisors, and on the IU College of Arts & Sciences Executive Dean’s Board.

-Jefferson and his wife Mary (Kelley) Shreve live in both Indianapolis and Bloomington.
+Jefferson and his wife Mary (Kelley) Shreve live in Indianapolis.